8-Ball Pool Rules and Terms | Blatt Billiards

 Billiard balls in triangle at blue table

-Whoever goes first must make a legal break shot, where they must have at least four balls bounce off the rail at the opposite end of the table or pocket any number of balls, except the 8-ball.
+The player who goes first must make a legal break shot.
+This means they must either have at least four balls rebound off the rail at the opposite end of the table or pocket any number of balls, excluding the 8-ball, of course.

-If the 8-ball is pocketed during the break shot, the opposing player can choose to spot the 8-ball back on the table and take their turn or have the balls re-racked, and the game starts over.
+If the 8-ball is pocketed during the break shot, the opposing player can choose to spot the 8-ball back on the table and then take their turn, or they may opt to have the balls re-racked and restart the game.

 The breaker can choose whether they want to be striped balls or solid balls when they pocket both types of balls on the break.
 Otherwise, by default, they will be whatever balls they sink—either stripes or solids.